dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 As an aside, you can see the history of the piece right there - previous lines and text squished in, previous pieces I used molded back into this cheek piece, and also notes for future changes on the band and the spike.

-All of these pieces attached quite easily together with heat molding - just heat the treeflex join edges up, squish them together, squish it some more so there isn't an obvious seam, and bam done.
+All of these pieces attached quite easily together with heat molding - just heat the treeflx join edges up, squish them together, squish it some more so there isn't an obvious seam, and bam done.

-One final note before I move on: take a look at the movie helmet in this scene, particular on the cheek.

-It's as if the metal has eroded over the sheer age of this creature - remember, the Witch King was an ancient being, killed and resurrected yonks before the later Second Age when the hunt for the Ring truly began in earnest.
-I wanted to try to replicate some of that, and thankfully treeflex makes it quite easy - heat the piece up, and then since it's very grainy within the resin, you can pull the edges and it breaks apart in a similar fashion.
-Perfect!

-(picutre)

 #### Final before painting
 The black covering for my head is a sleeve of a shirt that I sewed one end shut on.
 Simple, does the job.
 Can't see well, but there's enough other impracticalities with this entire costume that I'm not stressed there.
 Gotta try not to stab someone in the face.